AI4Bharat/IndicWav2Vec/w2v_inference/README.md

   - {viterbi,kenlm} : Decoding choice, viterbi for greedy and kenlm for decoding with LM

 Note that for decoding with LM, the user must specify KENLM_MODEL (path to lm.binary) and LEXICON (path to lexicon.lst).
-Futher one can use the other set of arguements to finetune the parameters for LM decoding.
+Futher one can use the other set of arguements to change the parameters for LM decoding.